-Using the Case Management Tool, programs work with clients to develop exit plans for clients whose forward progress demonstrates potential success (acuity score threshold to be determined by the community's coordinated assessment system) in market rate or subsidized housing.
-Programs should work with clients to exit when they meet this threshold score even if they have not reached the maximum number of months in the program.
+Using the Case Management Tool, programs work with clients to develop exit plans for clients whose forward progress demonstrates potential success (acuity score threshold to be determined by the community's coordinated assessment system) in market rate or

-- Programs prioritize the development of exit plans for each client to ensure continued permanent housing stability and connection to community resources, as desired. - Programs should attempt to follow up with clients through verbal or written contact at least once after the client exits services.
+- threshold score even if they have not reached the maximum number of months in the program. - 2 Programs prioritize the development of exit plans for each client to ensure continued permanent housing stability and connection to community resources, as desired. - Programs should attempt to follow up with clients through verbal or written contact at least once after the client exits services.
 A program may provide follow-up services to include identification of additional needs and referral to other agency and community services.